elvishcostello/brit-lit/lists/words.md

 - Windward isles
 * Witness box #legal
 * Worcestershire - Viewed as rural fruit growers and sauce makers.
 Known for: Worcestershire sauce, fruit growing (Vale of Evesham), Royal Worcester porcelain. #geography
+- Work, A woman’s “work”, typically needlework or "patchwork"
 * Wormwood Scrubs (The Scrubs) #legal
 * Wrexham - Stereotyped as "not properly Welsh," anglicized.
 Known for: brewing (Wrexham Lager), coal, proximity to England, football rather than rugby. #geography
 - Written in holograph - wimsey* Bedfordshire - Seen as quiet, middle-England folk.
 Known for: brick-making, market gardening, and being the birthplace of the Bedfordshire clanger (a pastry). #geography